 - If we’re the child, and we’re Christian, and we aren’t really living a very Christian life, Jesus is reminding us that with His help, through the Holy Spirit, we can live the life He has planned for us.

 - If we’re the child, and we’re not Christian, Jesus is telling us that if we ask, genuinely ask, the door will be opened.
-The life of the person in the first bullet is available to all who ask.
+The life of the person in item #1 is available to all who ask.

 If we are the robber – Christian or not